Q&A with Revi Sterling, Director of USAID’s WomenConnect Challenge (part 2)

 Gender is a hot topic that comes around every few years, usually spurred by some cultural crises—#MeToo movement being one of the latest—or through some large funding initiative.
 You have to strike while the iron is hot and get funders to commit to multi-year initiatives that can bridge the times of drought.
 Also, it helps to always be able to make a set of arguments, backed up with the timeliest data, that will appeal to funders and policymakers, be it an economic, equity, or emotional argument.

-Revi Sterling discusses the gender digital divide, field realities, and how to empower women through dignified design.
+Revi Sterling discussed how to empower women through dignified design.

 How is the global development community doing in terms of measuring the gender digital divide?
 What do we still need to know?
 What do we still need to show?